SC.7.P.11.4

 Thermal Energy Flow:

-This MEA provides students with the opportunity to explore the basis of heat transfer.
+In this Model-Eliciting Activity (MEA), students are provided with the opportunity to explore the basis of heat transfer.
 The formative assessment exposes students to a quick heat transfer demonstration.
 The reading passages and data sets further engage students in real life application of heat transfer and energy efficiency

 Type: Lesson Plan